Save money on energy bills

 Turning it down by 1 degree could cut your heating bills by up to 10 per cent and save you around £85 a year.
 You can also cut your heating bills by installing certain heating controls.
 If you don't already have a room thermostat, installing one could save up to £70 a year.
-If you fit a hot water tank thermostat that can also save £30 a year.

 Don’t leave appliances on standby